cosmic-sense/misc/datashare/index.md

 Feel free to discuss the details, e.g. by [raising an issue](https://github.com/cosmic-sense/misc/issues).

-## Access the share space
+## Access the shared space

 We use the EUDAT / European Open Science Cloud (EOSC) [B2DROP](https://b2drop.eudat.eu) service for data sharing.
 There, we created a directory `cosmicsense` which will hold the shared data.
 You can access the directory in one of the following ways:

 - Use the **web interface** via this link share: https://b2drop.eudat.eu/s/YsfPDGkrNCRNH5W (password has been send to you)

 - **Log into the EUDAT system** (*preferred*).
 Send us your user name, so we can share the directory with you.
-That way, you will be able to add the directory to your local file system via [WebDAV](https://eudat.eu/services/userdoc/b2drop#UserDocumentation-B2DROPUsage-WebDavclient). **How to log in?** You can either use your institutional account (preferred, but does not always work) or you can register a new account at https://b2access.eudat.eu.
+That way, you will be able to add the directory to your local file system via [WebDAV](https://eudat.eu/services/userdoc/b2drop#UserDocumentation-B2DROPUsage-WebDavclient). **How to log in?** You can either use your institutional / Github / ORCID account (preferred, but does not always work) or you can register a new account at https://b2access.eudat.eu.

 ## Directory structure and concept